Mer (software distribution): Vivaldi Tablet and Improv-computer

 In January 2012 a Plasma Active-tablet device, initially known as 'Spark tablet' and soon renamed 'Vivaldi Tablet', was announced.
 Based on the Allwinner A20 SoC, it would have a 7" multitouch display, run the Plasma Active user interface on top of Mer, and have a target price of about €200.
 The project encountered some problems when its hardware partner in China completely changed the internal components and was reluctant to release the kernel source for the new hardware.
 As of early July 2012, the Vivaldi had been set back, but a solution was "in the pipes", according to Plasma developer Aaron Seigo.
 As a kind of side project Improv-computer was targeted for developers and was to be released in January 2014, Mer preinstalled.
 In mid 2014 both projects were discontinued.

 Nemo Mobile

 Parallel to Sailfish OS by Jolla, Nemo Mobile is a community-driven operating system based on a Linux kernel, Mer, a GUI and diverse applications.

 Since 2019, Nemo Mobile is no longer using Mer Project as a base but switched to Manjaro Linux.
 The main reason for the move was obsolete components, like Qt version 5.6 due to licensing restrictions.

-Contrary to Sailfish OS using Hybris, Nemo Mobile uses Halium.
+Contrary to Sailfish OS using Hybris, Nemo Mobile uses Halium (which includes Hybris).